asifamin13/TerminatorRemote/README.md

 4. Docker: `unix:///var/run/docker.sock`
 5. System Podman: `unix:///run/podman/podman.sock`

-If the SDK is not installed or no socket is available, the plugin falls back to the existing psutil-based cmdline parsing — no functionality is lost.
+If no socket is available, the plugin falls back to the existing psutil-based cmdline parsing — no functionality is lost.

 **Podman users**: Enable the API socket with:
 ```shell